 Do High Chairs Have Expiry Dates?

 Certain baby products come with expiry dates.
-Car seats and baby foods are known examples.
-But what about high chairs?
 Based on my research high chairs don’t come with expiry dates.
+Car seats and baby foods are however known examples of products with expiry dates.

 That’s why you’ll find certain high chairs are quite popular with vintage baby gear collectors.
 This is especially true of antique wooden high chairs that exude old-fashioned charm.
 But aesthetics aside, are they safe to use for your little one?